For Physicians10 min read

 Current market rates for EM locum tenens have moved up meaningfully in 2026.
 Here's where the market sits:

-Weekend, overnight, and holiday shifts typically carry a 10% to 20% premium on top of the base rate.
+Weekend, holiday, and overnight shifts typically carry a 10% to 20% premium on top of the base rate.
 If you're willing to take a holiday shift at a rural critical access hospital, you're looking at $375 to $450 per hour.

 What does that look like annualized?
 An EM physician working 15 shifts per month at $340/hour for 10-hour shifts earns approximately $612,000 before deductions.
-Most locum EM physicians work fewer shifts than that — 8 to 12 per month is more typical — but even at 10 shifts per month, you're looking at $408,000 annually.
+Most locum EM physicians work fewer shifts per month — 8 to 12 is more typical — but even at 10 shifts per month, you're looking at $408,000 annually.

 That's before you factor in the tax advantages of 1099 work.
 After deductions for travel, housing, licensing, CME, and retirement contributions, your effective tax rate is often significantly lower than a W-2 physician earning the same gross income.